291 (art gallery)

 291 is the commonly known name for an internationally famous art gallery that was located in Midtown Manhattan at 291 Fifth Avenue in New York City from 1905 to 1917.
 Originally called the "Little Galleries of the Photo-Secession", the gallery was established and managed by photographer Alfred Stieglitz.

 The gallery is recognized for two achievements: First, its exhibitions helped bring art photography to the same stature in America as painting and sculpture.
 Pioneering artistic photographers such as Stieglitz, Edward Steichen, Alvin Langdon Coburn, Gertrude Käsebier and Clarence H. White all gained critical recognition through exhibitions at 291.
-Equally important, Stieglitz used this space to introduce to the United States some of the most avant-garde European artists of the time, including Henri Matisse, Auguste Rodin, Henri Rousseau, Paul Cézanne, Pablo Picasso, Constantin Brâncuși, and the Dadaists Francis Picabia and Marcel Duchamp.
+Equally important, Stieglitz used this space to introduce to the United States some of the most avant-garde European artists of the time, including Henri Matisse, Auguste Rodin, Henri Rousseau, Paul Cézanne, Pablo Picasso, Constantin Brâncuși, Marcel Duchamp, and the Dadaist Francis Picabia.

 Background

 At the beginning of the 20th century photography's place in the world of fine art was still very indefinite.
 Although there had been major exhibitions of photography in the Europe and in the U.S., all of them had been judged by painters and sculptors.
 Photographers were not considered "real" artists, even though many photographers had won awards in international salons.
 Stieglitz himself had won over 150 awards throughout the world by the end of the 1890s.

 Stieglitz had hoped to elevate the position of photography by convincing the New York Camera Club to allow him to put together a panel of photographers who would then be the sole judges of a photography competition.
 After more than a year of arguing with the directors of the Camera Club, many of whom did not have any passion for photography as art, Stieglitz gave up and began looking for other forums.

 In late 1900 he met Edward Steichen, who had been trained as a painter but who had also taken up photography.
 Steichen shared the enthusiasm and passion of Stieglitz, and soon the two were planning how to change the course of photography in America.
 By the following year they had conceived of a great exhibition of photography, the first to be judged by photographers themselves, and had found a venue at the National Arts Club in New York.
 In March 1902, an exhibition of "American Pictorial Photography, arranged by The Photo-Secession" opened to critical acclaim.
 Moreover, Stieglitz had met his goal of having a show judged by photographers since, in spite of the title of the show, by all accounts he was the sole person responsible for selecting the exhibitors.